fusion-flap/nti-wavelet-tools/README.md

-swich between branches (different versions) with: git checkout ... for example: git checkout python-new-GUI
+swich between branches (different versions) with: git checkout ... for example: git checkout development

 For using the GUI, run python/gui/main.py